wangjing0/gitme/README.md

 - Git
 - At least one AI provider API key:
   - Anthropic API key for Claude models
-  - OpenAI API key for GPT models
-- Optional: `openai` Python package for OpenAI support
+  - OpenAI API key for GPT models, `openai` Python package for OpenAI support

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request. @wangjing0
+Please feel free to submit a pull request. ❤️ @wangjing0

 ## License